Trump administration tries to eliminate major environmental protections

 Given the immense stakes, public health and environmental groups are preparing to oppose the administration’s effort.
 Even major companies and trade associations, including the American Petroleum Institute and Edison Electric Institute, have recognized the importance of stable, federal safeguards to reduce climate pollution.
 In a statement, Edison Electric said it would prefer a consistent federal framework to a patchwork of state regulations and lawsuits.

 “The EPA is supposed to protect human health and the environment,” says Zalzal.
-“It simply can’t do that if it turns a blind eye to the biggest threat to our health and planet.
+“It simply can’t do that if it turns a blind eye to the biggest threat to our health and planet out there.
 The Endangerment Finding is foundational to the EPA’s ability to protect us and we will do all we can to preserve this bedrock safeguard.”